-In the article “The difference between Machine Learning and traditional software development – Machine Learning crash course”, I have talked a about Dense layers and I also asked you to forget about it for a couple of instants.
+In the article “The difference between Machine Learning and traditional software development – Machine Learning crash course“, I have talked about Dense layers and I also asked you to forget about it for a couple of instants.

 In the last article, I referred to what we call a neuron.
-Neurons are simple units on deep learning networks responsible for analysing the input data and to produce an output based on weights and bias.
+Neurons are simple units on deep learning networks responsible for analyzing the input data and to produce an output based on weights and bias.

 For example, do you still remember the equation that we used to calculate inputs and outputs on the previous article?